Denying bad DNS HELO/EHLOs

 export ENABLE_SPP=1

-export HELO_DNS_CHECK=PLRIV
+export HELO_DNS_CHECK=RLNG

 Be aware that the HELO check can't work well on the submission port, where your IP cannot match the HELO, so you don't have to define HELO_DNS_CHECK in your qmail-submission run file.